SDGforskning/sdg-strings/SDG05_query_action_WoS.md

                         NEAR/2
                             ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "female$" OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
-                            OR "lesbian" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson*" OR "non-binary"
+                            OR "lesbian*" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson*" OR "non-binary"
                             )
                     )
                 OR "financial exclusion" OR "economic exclusion" OR "social exclusion" OR "digital exclusion" OR "cultural exclusion" OR "political exclusion"